Dedi-SA/zig-zag-text-encryption/README.md

 The results of the encryption can also be strengthened by adding a password.

-This program is inspired by the German's ENIGMA Engine.
+This program is inspired by the German's ENIGMA Machine.